Index /

 Robert Borghesi

-Robert is a "creative coder" but clearly he also has some serious design chops.
-There are so many cool things happening with his portfolio website so let's talk about it.
+Robert is a "creative coder," but clearly he also has some serious design chops.
+There are so many cool things happening with his portfolio website:

-The main part of Robert's portfolio website is his project section which is a list of websites and digital experiences he has developed in the last 2-3 years.
-They aren't case studies but you are able to click out to their live sites to experience them yourself which is more than enough for me after being amazed by Robert's design portfolio website.
+The main part of Robert's portfolio is his project section, listing websites and digital experiences he has developed in the last 2-3 years.
+They aren’t case studies, but you can click to see them live—more than enough after being amazed by his site.

 Score: 9.8/10